Current Situation and Analysis

 One of the questions we often receive from our customers is about the “localization” of Japanese companies.

 While the prospects of global markets remain unclear, with what seems to be a limit in the growth of the Japanese market, many Japanese companies put a lot of emphasis on overseas business.

 Promoting localization by appointing local staff on important assignments at overseas offices sometimes leads to difficulties in communication with the head office in Japan.
 However, it also has several advantages like the higher motivation of local staff and eases to enter local markets.

 ・Accelerated decision making by a delegation of power

 ・Creation of products and services that match local needs

-・Breakaway from high-cost structure of having many Japanese expats.
+・Breakaway from the high-cost structure of having many Japanese expats.

 Percentage of Japanese Expats in Management Positions

-There are several research results that show that many Japanese companies still manage their overseas subsidiaries mainly through their Japanese expats.
+Several research results show that many Japanese companies still manage their overseas subsidiaries mainly through their Japanese expats.